XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter8.md

 # Chapter 8: Introduction to Artificial Intelligence

-In this chapter, we'll explore the concept of Artificial Intelligence.
+In this chapter, we'll explore Artificial Intelligence.
+You will understand the following concepts after this chapter.

 ### ![#ff00ff](https://placehold.it/15/00ff00/000000?text=+) `1.
 Artificial Intelligence`
 ### ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) `2.
 Machine Learning`
 ### ![#66ccff](https://placehold.it/15/66ccff/000000?text=+) `3.
 Deep Learning`
 ### ![#66ccff](https://placehold.it/15/ff4400/000000?text=+) `4.
 Computer Vision`

 # `1.
-Protocol.`
+Artificial Intelligence.`

 The Internet is a network of networks.
 It links billions of devices together all around the globe.
 So maybe you're connected with a laptop or a phone through wifi, then that wifi connection connects to an internet service provider (ISP), and that ISP